abdullahnawazkhan/SpeechToText-Android-Godot/readme.md

 YOU MUST HAVE THE RECORD AUDIO PERMISSION

 ## API Refrence
-- Sets the language of your text to speech plugin. setLanguage(string Language)
+- setLanguage(string Language) -> Sets the language of your text to speech plugin.

-- Starts the process of listening to the user. listen()
+- listen() -> Starts the process of listening to the user.

-- Stops the listening and reports the audio it emits the listening_completed signel. stop()
+- stop()  -> Stops the listening and reports the audio it emits the listening_completed signel.

-- Returns the last sessions words the user spoke. getWords()
+- getWords()  -> Returns the last sessions words the user spoke.

 ## Signels
 listening_completed -> string
 Emitted on completion of the users session with the voice to text returns voice data

 error -> int
 Emitted on error of voice processing with an error code.

 ## Future Updates